 Government Jeep: reliable transportation for an official of the government of Jammu & Kashmir State, which includes Ladakh.
 Right-hand drive, so the spare is on the left side.

-See also a QuickTime video clip (650K) of the government Jeep as it headed into town on the highway.
+See also a video clip (4 MB) of the government Jeep as it headed into town on the highway.
 I'm not sure if you'd call it on-road or off-road driving, but it's pretty typical of Ladakhi drivers.
 The shot is taken from the film I was working on, called Ancient Futures.

 The film crew travelled in a couple of Jeeps when we headed up into the mountains for some of the documentary shooting.

 Here I'm not wearing my hat, but I cut a circle of foam rubber out of one of the equipment cases, and put it inside the hat as protection from the steel framework of the canvas top, when I was sitting in the back and bouncing along the mountain roads.

 Four door CJ: this version with the fastback hardtop is still one of the most deluxe examples I've seen of the long-wheelbase Mahindra Jeep.

 If you have the long-wheelbase Jeep and still need more room in the back, here's a solution.
 Unfortunately I didn't have a chance to check this one out in more detail.

 This photo offers a good look at a Mahindra MM540, which had CJ-7 doors but otherwise was similar to the Willys CJ-5.